Recruitment and Registration of Interest FAQs

 We apologise for the delay.

 As there has been a lot of interest in this trial already, it may take a while to get back to you.
 The waiting time could be up to a year, depending on when hospital sites open and the research doctors’ and nurses’ capacity to review and confirm your eligibility.
-They will first contact those who have registered their interest earlier and those who are approaching 70 years old.
-However, please be assured we will continue to contact you regularly to keep you updated about the trial’s progress.
+They will first contact those who have registered their interest earlier.
+However, please be assured, we will continue to contact you regularly to keep you updated about the trial’s progress.
+If you do not receive these updates, please contact MS Register.

 Like all clinical trials, Octopus has eligibility criteria that dictate who can take part.
 If an experimental treatment tested in the trial is effective, it may then be licensed for a wider group of people.